Manu Narayan: Acting

-Musician
+Music

 In 2003, Narayan was invited to sing at a small state dinner for the first official visit of President George W. Bush to the UK.
 Narayan sang for and met Queen Elizabeth II, the Royal Family, and President George W. Bush and Colin Powell.
 He also sang for then Senator John Kerry's presidential campaign, sponsored by Senator Hillary Clinton, as well as elsewhere with Cyndi Lauper, The Band's Garth Hudson and Martha Wainwright.

 As a recording artist, Narayan has collaborated on and recorded original and cover tracks for feature film soundtracks including The Love Guru, A Cinderella Story: Once Upon a Song, Good Night Good Morning and Walkaway.
-He co-wrote and recorded the single Help Me to Find for the film Hiding Divya starring Madhur Jaffrey.
+He co-wrote and recorded the single "Help Me to Find" for the film Hiding Divya starring Madhur Jaffrey.
 Narayan has collaborated with Grammy winner Frank London numerous times around the world, most recently recording and performing for his Soundbrush Records' klezmer concept album, A Night in the Old Marketplace.
 As the lead vocalist, Narayan performed the concert version of the album throughout Europe and North America.
-He is currently working on a new klezmer/Desi collaboration called SHARABI with London and master percussionist Deep Singh, whom he performed with in Bombay Dreams.
+He worked on a new klezmer/Desi collaboration called SHARABI with London and master percussionist Deep Singh, whom he performed with in Bombay Dreams.
 SHARABI performed at the 2014 Jewish Culture Festival in Kraków, Poland.

 Narayan is also lead singer of the band D A R U N A M with Radovan Jovicevic, founding member of Yugoslavia's Grupa Zana.
 The band brings together the melodies and rhythms from three countries: America, India and Serbia.
-He recorded with D A R U N A M bandmate Radovan Jovicevic the single Have Me for the 2007 film And Then Came Love starring Vanessa Williams.
+He recorded with D A R U N A M bandmate Radovan Jovicevic the single "Have Me" for the 2007 film And Then Came Love starring Vanessa Williams.
 Narayan and Jovicevic have released the 2007 EP All That's Beautiful Must Die and the title track's video featuring Janina Gavankar.
 Their album of Electronic Lounge/World Gypsy music with Canadian clarinetist Milan Milosevic entitled The Last Angel on Earth was released live on CBC national radio in Canada in 2010.
-D A R U N A M is currently collaborating on an original theatre piece with playwright Aditi Kapil.
+D A R U N A M collaborated on an original theatre piece with playwright Aditi Kapil.
 Their untitled piece was selected to the Berkeley Repertory Theatre's 2014 Ground Floor Writer's Summer Residency Lab.